 RESEARCH ACTION 4

-Conduct risk analysis of procedures on board vessels and in aquaculture farms to identify potential emission sources.
+Conduct risk analysis of procedures on board vessels and in aquaculture farms to identify potential marine litter sources.

 RESEARCH ACTION 6

-Identify accumulation areas of marine litter and develop sub-regional or regional maps of hotspots of ﬂoating and stranded marine litter, based on mapping of circulation of ﬂoating masses of marine litter, and identiﬁcation of hotspots of accumulation on coastal areas and the role of prevailing currents and winds.
+Identify accumulation areas of marine litter and develop sub-regional or regional maps of hotspots of ﬂoating and stranded marine litter, based on mapping of circulation of ﬂoating masses of marine litter, and identiﬁcation of hotspots of accumulation on coastal areas and the role of prevailing currents and winds using Indigenous Knowledge and modelling approaches.

 RESEARCH ACTION 7

-Conduct analysis of overlap of high-density Marine Litter areas with areas of high sensitivity (endangered species, key habitats, etc.) in order to prioritise clean-up and mitigation efforts.
+Conduct analysis of overlap of high-density Marine Litter areas with areas of high sensitivity (endangered species, key habitats, etc.) in order to prioritise clean-up and mitigation efforts using both IK and western science.

 RESEARCH ACTION 8